 Through I ask them to watch 2 videos the first: “Top 10 Most Amazing Cave Paintings in the World.”2 And the second: Ted Talk, “Why are these 32 Symbols Found in Caves All Over Europe?”

 Beyond I ask them to make plausible explanations for the cave paintings.
-I read aloud, “First Painter,” by Kathryn Lasky, and illustrated by Rocco Baviera, and explain this is what this author and illustrator has done, they have created a book that explains the purpose of those ancient paintings.
+I read aloud, “The first Painter,” by Kathryn Lasky, and illustrated by Rocco Baviera, and explain this is what this author and illustrator has done, they have created a book that explains the purpose of those ancient paintings.

 Students then create their own cave drawings and decided how to exhibit them collectively as an installation piece.